 Nine programs of study offered by Manchester Community College have been awarded national accreditation.
 The Early Childhood Education program has been accredited by the National Association for the Education of Young Children.
 The Foodservice Management and Culinary Arts programs have been accredited by the American Culinary Federation Educational Institute Accrediting Commission.
 The Music Studies program has been accredited by the National Association for Schools of Music.
 The Occupational Therapy Assistant program has been accredited by the Accreditation Council for Occupational Therapy Education.
 The Paralegal program has been approved by the American Bar Association.
-The Respiratory Care program has been accredited by the Commission on Accreditation of Allied Health Education Programs.
+Respiratory Care Program is accredited by Commission on Accreditation for Respiratory Care.
+Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP)

 The college is a member of the American Association of Community Colleges, the American Council on Education, the Association of American Colleges and Universities, the American College and University President Climate Commitment, The College Board, League for Innovation in the Community College, several chambers of commerce, Campus Compact, the Council for Resource Development, the National Council on Student Development, the New England College Council and several other organizations.